Krien/SimpleZNSDevice/README.md

-# SimpleZNSDevice
+# SimpleZNSDevice (SZD)
 SimpleZNSDevice is a simpler wrapper around SPDK that allows developing for ZNS devices without (much) effort.
-It only uses a subset of what is currently possible with SPDK, but it greatly simplifies the logic and comes with some utility functions.
+It only uses a subset of what is currently possible with SPDK, but it greatly simplifies the logic that would otherwise be necessary and comes with some utility functions.
 It is mainly developed to be used in an alteration of RocksDB, [ZNSLSM](https://github.com/Krien/znslsm).
 However, since the logic can also be used for other ZNS projects, it got its own repository.
-The project contains an interface that can be used with C and C++, see [./incude](./include) and some simple debugging and utility tools, see [./tools](tools).
+The project contains an interface that can be used with both C and C++, known as `SZD`, see [./incude/core](./include/core), some simple debugging and utility tools that make use of the interface, see [./tools](tools) and a small C++-only library of extra ZNS-targeted functions and data structures, known as `SZD_extended`, in [./include/cpp](./include/cpp).

 # DISCLAIMER
 This code is in early stages of development and prone to change.
 Use at own risk, for more "risk-involved" information read the rest of this section.
 SPDK needs to bind the device.
 Therefore ensure that your device is actually binded to SPDK.
 This can be done by navigating to the `scripts` directory in the SPDK directory and calling `setup.sh`.
 When a device is binded to SPDK, it CANNOT be used anymore by your own filesystem anymore, untill it is released.
 Do NOT use on your main disk or disks that you intent to use for important data.
 There are also some helper scripts in [./scripts](scripts), such as spdk_bind.sh and spdk_unbind.sh. spdk_bind binds all devices to SPDK and spdk_unbind unbinds all devices to SPDK.
 Further on, always run as root with e.g. `sudo`, the permissions are needed :/.
 Lastly, the code is only tested on GNU/Linux, specifically Ubuntu 20.04 LTS.
 It will NOT run properly on non-Unix systems such as Windows (WSL included).
 FreeBSD, OpenBDS, MacOs etc. are all not tested and will probably not work as well.
 We make NO guarantees on security or safety, run at own risk for now.

-# How to use the SimpleZNSDevice
+# How to use SZD
-SimpleZNSDevice is an interface that we can use to interface with the ZNS device through SPDK.
-It comes with an interface that allows to write to zones without worrying about SPDK internals.
-There are functions for reading lbas, writing lbas, erasing zones, getting write heads of zones and getting general device information.
+SimpleZNSDevice itself is an interface that can be used to interface with ZNS devices through SPDK.
+It allows writing and reading to zones without worrying about SPDK internals.
+There are functions for opening/closing ZNS devices, reading blocks, appending blocks to zones, erasing zones, getting write heads of zones and getting general device information.
 Functions for now are synchronous, but asynchronous functions may be added in the future.
 It can at the moment be used as a:
-* Shared library called `szd_lib`.
+* Static library called `szd`.
+This contains only the SZD interface.
 For examples on how to use this lib, look in tools.

+# How to use SZD_extended
+SZD_extended wrapps the SZD library in a more C++ like interface.
+This should make the development smoother and feel less out of place when used in C++.
+It also comes with a bigger set of functionalities.
+It has threadsafe QPair abstractions known as `SZDChannels` and various log structures (fitting for ZNS) such as `SZDOnceLog`, `SZDCircularLog` and `SZDFragmentedLog`.
+It can at the moment be used as a:

+* Static library called `szd_extended`.
+This also comes with C++ functionalities on top of the interface, so do not use with C projects.
+For examples on how to use this lib, see the tests or [ZNSLSM](https://github.com/Krien/znslsm).

 # How to build
 There are multiple ways to built this project.